peteroupc/peteroupc.github.io/bernoulli.md

     return coeffext(f, x, n)*factorial(n)
 ```

 > **Note:** The von Neumann schema can simulate any _power series distribution_ (such as Poisson, negative binomial, geometric, and logarithmic series), given a suitable exponential generating function.
+For example, using the class of _sorted permutations_, we can generate a Poisson(_&lambda;_) random number via the von Neumann schema.

 A variation on the von Neumann schema occurs if _G_ is generated differently than given in step 2, but is still generated by flipping the input coin.
 In that case, the algorithm above will return _n_ with probability&mdash;